AerospaceJam/docs/docs/rules/laws.md

 ### Spectator Conduct

 Spectators are welcome and encouraged, but they must remain in designated viewing areas.
-Spectators may not interfere with teams, judges, or the competition field in any way.
+Spectators may not interfere with teams, judges, or the competition arena in any way.

 ### Dispute Resolution